-On the occasion of 50 years of Independence and as part of the ongoing celebration of the birth centenary of Father of the Nation Bangabandhu Sheikh Mujibur Rahman, the Government of Bangladesh will host a World Peace Conference on December 4 and 5 in Dhaka.
+On the occasion of 50 years of Independence and as part of the ongoing celebration of the birth centenary of Father of the Nation Bangabandhu Sheikh Mujibur Rahman, the Government of Bangladesh hosted a 2-day World Peace Conference on December 4 and 5 in Dhaka.

-World-renowned peace activists, writers, poets, singers and global civil figures have been invited to attend this Conference that aims to spread a peace message across the world and reaffirm the decision of the government of Bangladesh to become a model of peace in the world, following the path shown by its founding Father.
+The Conference under the theme ‘Advancing Peace Through Social Inclusion’ was held with the objective to spread a peace message across the world and reaffirm the decision of the government of Bangladesh to become a model of peace, following the path shown by its founding Father.